claudiogiaretta/AWS-architect-solution-associate/AWS Cloud Solution Architect Associate.md

  - External instances

- **EKS Connector**: if you want to connect your own kubernetis cluster **EKS CTL**: is CLI tool for waily setting up kubernetis clusters on AWS.
+ **EKS Connector**: if you want to connect your own kubernetis cluster **EKS CTL**: is CLI tool for easily setting up kubernetis clusters on AWS.
  **EKS Distro**: is a Kubernetis distribution based on and used by EKS to create reliable and secure kubernetis clusters.

 **Use Cases:**